-

 Asset naming process

-This will ensure future asset names are aligned with policy changes and reflect an equitable, diverse and inclusive approach.
+All naming and re-naming actions are paused to ensure future asset names are aligned with policy changes and reflect an equitable, diverse and inclusive approach.

 Action plan